-Longing + Forgetting presents the idea of generative choreographies amongst multiple video agents, or ‘digital performers’.
+As part of the Moving Stories research program at SIAT, Longing + Forgetting investigates the idea of generative choreographies amongst multiple video agents, or ‘digital performers’.
 Using a simple movement ‘alphabet’ that borrows from Laban concepts such as effort, weight, and space, the 12 physical performers were filmed traversing a climbing wall.
-This resulted in thousands of video clips which were then analysed and tagged according to basic movement properties.
+This resulted in thousands of video clips which were then analyzed and tagged according to basic movement properties.
 As such each video agent comprised of many fragments of movement, which can be stitched together with rules that govern their goals and actions.

 In this iteration of Longing + Forgetting each of the agents are either attracted or repulsed by ‘data-windows’ that display real time or trending data feeds.
 The video agents trace precarious paths through the micro-narratives of our data-saturated world.
 Unforeseen encounters create momentary connections and disruptions, embracing the temporary, forgettable, nature of data.

 The technical and theoretical underpinnings of this artwork are elaborated in the research paper Never Alone: A Video Agents Based Generative Audio-Visual Installation, which was presented at the 2017 CHI conference on Human Factors in Computing Systems.

 Mathew Gingold, Thecla Schiphorst, and Philippe Pasquier.
 2017.
 Never Alone: A Video Agents Based Generative Audio-Visual Installation.
 In Proceedings of the 2017 CHI Conference Extended Abstracts on Human Factors in Computing Systems (CHI EA ’17).
 Association for Computing Machinery, New York, NY, USA, 1425–1430. https://doi.org/10.1145/3027063.3054949

 Philippe Pasquier, Thecla Schiphorst, Matt Gingold